marshyski/quick-secure/README.md

 Quick NIX Secure Script
 ==============
 Quick NIX Secure Script is used to **harden** and **secure** basic permissions and ownership **on the fly**.
 This script can be used during boot up, cron, bootstrapping, kickstart, jumpstart and during other system deployments.

 Why use this?
 --------------
-Many times in (prod)uction world prior system admins harden without automation or towards an industry baseline.
+Many times in (prod)uction world prior admins harden without automation or towards an industry baseline.
 This is to help get to a point of standardization and quickly set or reset basic system security.

 Requirements
 ------------